hedera-dev/multi-wallet-hedera-transfer-dapp/README.md

-Hedera Token Transfer DApp using Create React App Hedera DApp template which utilizes Material UI and Typescript with HashPack, Blade, and MetaMask wallet support.
+Transfer Hedera tokens with ease using this DApp built on the Create React App Hedera DApp template.
+It leverages Material UI and Typescript, providing support for HashPack, Blade, and MetaMask wallets.

 ## Prerequisites